geoff-project/coi-utils/docs/guide/lsa_utils.rst

         4460.0, 0.1, relative=True, description="Usage example"
     )

-The group also allows creating one `~cernml.lsa_utils.Incorporator` for each parameter individually:
+The group also allows creating one `Incorporator` for each parameter
+individually:

 .. code-block:: python